dooreelko/anthill/README.md

 The examples here are Kubernetes, React Native, Electron, etc.
 This is the opposite side of the spectrum, where the abstraction layer attempts to eliminate the platform differences.

-The vendor lock-in is solved, but one loses the advantages of vendor-specific services.
+The vendor lock-in is solved, but one loses the advantages of vendor-specific services or creates a hodgepodge of abstract code, peppered with conditional compilation to accommodate target platform's specifics.

 #### Anthill

 Anthill, on the other hand, takes a middle approach between the two camps.
-> Only parts, relevant to the solution's architecture are minimally abstracted.
+> Only parts, relevant to the solution's architecture, are minimally abstracted.

 And it becomes possible thanks to the separation of architecture and design.
 In addition, since the abstractions are minimal, it's possible to fine tune them for a specific solution.
 One doesn't need a universal set of abstractions, that are correct for all cases.